rootisgod/rootisgod/_posts/2019/2020-05-05-Linux-Partition-Resizing.md

 ----------

-Install the OS (Ubuntu 18.04 LTS in this example) and then make sure all is installed and ready to go.
+Install the OS (Ubuntu 18.04 LTS in this example) and then get ready to go.

 ```
 Disclaimer: Not sure if this tutorial it will work with LVM, chose this default.